Join our Student Nursing Associate Apprenticeship at UHBW!

 Successful candidates will be required to provide evidence of their academic qualifications, please ensure that you have the original certificates.

 Shortlisted candidates will be invited to full day assessment centre as detailed in the job advert.
-This day will include a mix group based activities and a formal interview by panel.
+This day will include a mix of group based activities and a formal interview conduct by a panel.
 The day is run in collaboration with the education provider responsible for the academic aspect of the apprenticeship.

 How to Apply